davidmatthew-ie/website/content/posts/2025/musicxml-part-3.md

 {% from 'macros/codepen.njk' import codepen %}

 In part three of [this series](/tag/musicxml/), we'll cover beams and ties, tweak a little bit of the score layout, and then move on to the MIDI-compatible parts of MusicXML.
-We'll